kubernetes-sigs/gateway-api/docs-src/concepts.md

 ## Request flow

-The typical flow of an ingress request for service-api's is:
+A typical client/gateway API request flow for a gateway implemented using a reverse proxy is:

- 1. A client makes a request to an FQDN (i.e. foo.example.com).
+ 1. A client makes a request to an FQDN, i.e. "foo.example.com".
  2. The FQDN gets resolved to `gateway.status.listeners[x].address`.
- 3. The request is received by the Gateway implementation (load-balancer, reverse proxy, etc.) on `gateway.status.listeners[x].address` and `gateway.spec.listeners[x].port`.
+ 3. The request is received by the Gateway implementation, i.e. reverse proxy, on `gateway.status.listeners[x].address` and `gateway.spec.listeners[x].port`.
- 4. If the request uses TLS, then `gateway.spec.listeners[x].tls` and SNI (for hostname matching) is used to authenticate the request. __Note:__ The details for modeling a "virtual host" is still [under review](https://github.com/kubernetes-sigs/service-apis/issues/49).
-Therefore, how TLS is configured may change in the future..
+ 4. If the request uses TLS, then `gateway.spec.listeners[x].tls` is used for establishing the connection.
+ __Note:__ The details for modeling a "virtual host" is still [under review](https://github.com/kubernetes-sigs/service-apis/issues/49).
+ Therefore, how TLS is configured may change in the future.
- 5. If authentication passes, an `HTTPRoute` is selected based on the request’s host header (i.e. FQDN in step 1).
-An `HTTPRoute` is selected based on the request’s host header matching `httpRoute.spec.hosts[x].hostname`.
+ 5. If the `Gateway` is configured to terminate the TLS connection, an `HTTPRoute` is selected based on the request’s [Host header](https://tools.ietf.org/html/rfc7230#section-5.4), i.e. FQDN in step 1, matching `httpRoute.spec.hosts[x].hostname`.
+If the `Gateway` is configured to pass the TLS connection through to the backend object, i.e. Service, SNI is used to match the request with an `HTTPRoute` based on `httpRoute.spec.hosts[x].hostname`.
  __Note:__ Whether `hosts` should be singular is still [under review](https://github.com/kubernetes-sigs/service-apis/pull/43).
  6. The Gateway implementation performs filtering (optional) and forwarding based on `httpRoute.spec.hosts[x].rules[x].match` .
 The match can be based on the request path and/or header.
- 7. Lastly, the request is forwarded to an object such as a Service within the cluster.
+ 7. Lastly, the request is forwarded to an object within the cluster.

-There are kinds of "gateways" that can be modeled which don't involve proxying (e.g. smart client-side stubs used in many rpc systems), so this flow is an example, but not required.

 ### Design considerations